-Migraine can be attributed to problems arising in the joints and muscles of the neck.
-Usually, it is the upper part of the neck and the area at the base of the skull that are causing the problems – anatomically this is an important gateway for the nerves and blood vessels to travel in and out of the skull.
-Problems with the neck are most commonly due to an injury, poor posture, or everyday tasks such as working at a computer.
+Migraines and headaches can be attributed to problems arising in the joints and muscles of the neck.
+Usually, it is the upper part of the neck and the area at the base of the skull that can cause the problems – anatomically, this is an important gateway for the nerves and blood vessels to travel in and out of the skull.
+Problems with the neck are most commonly due to an injury, poor posture, or everyday activities which put a strain on the neck muscles.

 - Problems arising in the joints and muscles of the neck.
 Usually, it is in the upper part of the neck and at the base of the skull that the issues arise – anatomically this is an important gateway for the nerves and blood vessels to travel in and out of the skull.